 Meet the Press: Survey Evidence on Financial Journalists as Information Intermediaries

 We survey 462 financial journalists and conduct 18 follow-up interviews to provide new insights into the inputs, incentives, and beliefs that shape their reporting.
-Our findings can be summarized in four themes.
-First, financial journalists rely heavily on private communication with company management when developing articles, but they often face backlash from management in response to unfavorable articles.
-Second, sell-side analysts are an important source of information for financial journalists, and journalists value experienced analysts over prominent or award-winning analysts.
-Third, journalists believe monitoring companies to hold them accountable is one of financial journalism’s most important objectives, and they believe negative articles are more impactful than other articles they write.
-Fourth, financial journalists have strong incentives to develop high-quality articles that contain exclusive content; nevertheless, they have a taste for controversial topics.
+Our study offers several important findings.
+For example, when developing articles, financial journalists rely more heavily on private communication with company management than on public sources of information, and they usually interact directly with sell-side analysts—favoring experienced analysts over prominent or award-winning analysts—for insights about the company.
+We also find that journalists believe monitoring companies to hold them accountable is one of financial journalism’s most important objectives.
+They believe their negative articles are more impactful than other articles they write, but they often face backlash from management in response to unfavorable articles.
+Further, financial journalists have strong incentives to develop high-quality articles that contain exclusive content; nevertheless, they also have a taste for controversial topics.
+Finally, financial journalists’ personal traits shape their approach to journalism and even affect companies’ reactions to their reporting.
+Specifically, liberal journalists have stronger inclinations toward critical, watchdog journalism; and female journalists face more negative consequences from companies for writing unfavorable articles.
 We examine a wide range of other topics relevant to the literature on the business press, and our results provide multiple avenues for future research in this area.

 Keywords: business press, financial journalists, media, information intermediaries, social media, financial analysts